particle-iot/docs/src/content/reference/device-os/firmware.md

 * `MISO` => `D3`
 * `MOSI` => `D2`

-Additionally on the Electron and E Series, there is an alternate pin location for the second SPI interface, which can be used via the `SPI2` object.
+Additionally on the Electron and E-Series, there is an alternate pin location for the second SPI interface, which can be used via the `SPI2` object.
 As this is just an alternate pin mapping you cannot use both `SPI1` and `SPI2` at the same time.
 This alternate location is mapped as follows:
 * `SS` => `D5` (default)